SEMICeu/documentation/README.md

 ## User Roles and Activities

-There are three main types of __actors__ that will interact with the resources and assets produced and managed by SEMIC on the SEMICeu GitHub space: the data specification _consumers_, the data specification _editors_, and the supporting asset _developers_.
+There are three main types of __actors__ that will interact with the resources and assets produced and managed by SEMIC on the SEMICeu GitHub space:
+- the data specification _consumers_
+- the data specification _editors_
+- the supporting asset _developers_

 The tools and methods are set up by the _developers_ to support the _editors_ in their work to provide together a coherent experience to the _consumers_.

 Since the _consumers_ are the "end users" of the data specifications, they will not need to interact directly with the SEMICeu GitHub space.
 Therefore, this documentation will only focus on the _editors_ and _developers_, as they constitute its target audience.

 For more information about the user roles please check out the [Actors](./actors.md) page.